jasonleebrown/UCE_phyluce_pipeline/README.md

     --incomplete-matrix all-taxa-incomplete.incomplete \
     --log-path log
 ```
+**NOTE BNG:** If you are working with phased data make sure you change the code block for your phased data not for your 3_spades-assemblies.
+You would just be undoing everything you did during phasing.

 This is a good command to run over your lunch break if you have a lot of samples.
 For us, it should only take about a minute or two.
 This command generates a big .fasta file, `all-taxa-incomplete.fasta`, that contains each sample's set of UCE loci.
 I recommend against attempting to open the file in a GUI program to view it, as it is probably so big that it'll lock up your computer.
 You can use `less -S all-taxa-incomplete.fasta` to view it seamlessly in Terminal.

 If you look at the to-screen output of the previous command, it will tell you how many UCE loci were recovered for each sample.
 We targeted around 5,000 loci in total, but for most samples we retain ~1,500.
 This is pretty normal for our poison frog samples.